 Instructors at the Center for Death Education have a Master of Science in Thanatology, a Ph.D. in their area of expertise, a Medical Degree (M.D), or a qualifying degree or skill set that certifies teaching ability.
 Read more about our instructors here.

-We offer a variety of classes that cover different aspects of death education with the option to purchase single-subject classes or a package of 4 or 6 classes for a comprehensive experience.
+We offer a variety of classes that cover different aspects of death education, with the option to purchase single-subject classes or a package of 4 or 8 classes for a comprehensive experience.
 Each class is 1.5 hours long and includes time for open discussions and questions.
 If you opt for the single-subject classes, you have the flexibility to choose the order in which you take them.
+We believe that education is the key to understanding and coping with difficult topics, and we hope our classes provide you with valuable insights and knowledge.

-We understand that death is a sensitive topic, and our goal is to empower and educate to help you become more comfortable with discussing it with their friends, family, and loved ones.
+Our classes aim to provide a safe and supportive environment for learners to explore the topic of death, dying, and grieving.
+We understand that death is a sensitive topic, and our goal is to empower and help you become more comfortable with discussing it with their friends, family, and loved ones.
 Each class is structured with both lectures and discussions, allowing participants to engage with the material and share their thoughts and experiences.
 Our classes are offered either live-stream on Zoom or in-person, depending on the format specified during registration.
 We keep class sizes small to encourage open discussions and promote a deep understanding of the subject matter.
+Join us as we work towards breaking down barriers around death and grief.

 Currently, in-person classes are taught in Wilmington, NC and Seattle, Washington.
 Wilmington, NC classes and are held at the UNCW Center for Innovation and Entrepreneurship.
 We are continually adding new locations for in-person classes so please check back often.